Partek Flow Documentation

 Figure 8.
 Canceling a task may be done by right clicking on the running task or by selecting Cancel task in the task panel

-A verification dialog will appear (Figure 9) with the option to Delete the task and its output files.
-If this is selected, the pending tasks and data nodes will disappear. if this is not selected, the cancelled tasks will remain in the Analyses tab but will be flagged by gray x circles on the nodes (Figure 10)
+A verification dialog will appear (Figure 9) asking to confirm the task cancellation, the cancelled tasks will remain in the Analyses tab but will be flagged by gray x circles on the nodes (Figure 10)

 Figure 9.
 Verification of Task Cancellation